FrozenWinters/qft/README.md

 * Fall 2015: we covered the basics of QFT.
 See qft-notes.tex.
 * Winter 2016: we covered the basics of string theory and supersymmetry.
 See stringy-notes.tex.
-* Summer 2016: we will cover the basics of mirror symmetry, both homological and SYZ.
+* Summer 2016: we will cover the basics of mirror symmetry.
 See mirrorsym-notes.tex.

 # Summer 2016 Schedule